Department of Teacher and Bilingual Education

 Contact the Coordinator of Special Education for admission requirements to the specialization (delivery system) in Special Education.

 History, legislation, practices, and opportunities inherent in teaching students with exceptionalities.
 Field experience required.
+Student must furnish own transportation.
 This is the first course in the special education sequence.
+Prerequisite: Admission to teacher education.
+Prerequisite: Admission to teacher education.

 EDSE 4350 Assessment of Exc Indiv 3 SCH (3-0)